NIWC Atlantic Engineer Wins Stars and Stripes BEYA Award

 It was during her own childhood, especially in her teenage years, that Commodore-Wheeler learned the importance of having good role models and how they can have an impact on the trajectory of one’s life.

-While growing up on John’s Island, attending Burke High School, young Claire was good in math and science, but it took the encouragement of a lot of mentors and family members for her to decide on pursuing a career in engineering.
+While growing up on John’s Island, attending Academic Magnet High School (Burke campus), young Claire was good in math and science, but it took the encouragement of a lot of mentors and family members for her to decide on pursuing a career in engineering.

 “I didn’t grow up knowing anything about technology and it kind of scared me to go into engineering because I didn’t know what I didn’t see,” Commodore-Wheeler said.